rakshyak-98/Back2Basics/Linux/Linux.md

 - S - interruptible sleep (waiting for an event to complete)
 - T - stopped, either by a job control signal or because it is being traced.
 - Z - defunct (zombie) process, terminated but not reaped by its parent.

-BSD - Berkeley Software Distribution at Curlie.

-tty column - display the terminal device associated with a process.
+`tty` column - display the terminal device associated with a process.

 ### sha bang